DavesCodeMusings/CloudPi/docs/provision-storage.md

 You can verify it's gone by using the `p` command again.

-## Creating Linux Partitions
+## Creating Linux LVM Partition
-Rather than can allocating the entire disk to a single partition, we'll create three of them.
-One will hold the filesystem for `/opt/docker` and this will be used for Docker container config files.
-The second partition will be for `/var/lib/docker`.
-The third partition will be for the `/srv` filesystem and will hold the bulk of the data being stored by various network services.

-Here's an example of the fdisk commands used:
+Here's an example of the fdisk command used:

 ```
 Command (m for help): n